mango314/LearnElm/ideas.md

 * the MTA turntile data set is obvious far for Data Science courses -- create a decent UI for such analysis, also [CitiBike](https://www.citibikenyc.com/system-data)
 * a zillion other things that should just be better in Elm
 * Candy Crush Saga / Bejeweled / [2048](https://www.youtube.com/watch?v=00Qu1kgsGpM)
+* Elm should be robust enough to emulate (or completely replace) your favorite jQuery or React UI -- try the [inspirograph](http://nathanfriend.io/inspirograph/)